SerenityXD/Airgap_Bootc/bootc_ostree/README.md

 **Note:** If offline packages are not fetched, the Containerfile will automatically fall back to online installation during build (where available).

-**NVIDIA Drivers:** Currently configured to install from RPM Fusion online repository.
-The offline NVIDIA repo is incomplete (missing `nvidia-kmod-common` and dependencies).
-To fix the offline repo, run `./fetch-scripts/fix_nvidia_offline.sh` which will download all required NVIDIA packages with dependencies.
+**NVIDIA Drivers:** Installed from RPM Fusion online repository during container build.
+Offline NVIDIA installation is not supported.

 ### Included Software